»» The survivors of trafficking who participate

-Voice of Freedom offers the women a therapeutic experience in which they find emotional catharsis through exploring, speaking about and creating work that represents their histories.
+Voice of Freedom offers the survivors a therapeutic experience in which they find emotional catharsis through exploring, speaking about and creating work that represents their histories.

-It facilitates integration of women of different nationalities, allowing them to become close, and to support each other, through understanding the similarities in their experiences.
+It facilitates integration of people of different nationalities, allowing them to become close, and to support each other, through understanding the similarities in their experiences.

 ‘Here in the photography you can say what you feel, express whatever you want – it’s not good or bad. it’s your choice to take a picture, it’s your choice to say, and it’s your feelings to express.’ – Nili Cupi